Young Adult Tooth Growth

 Teeth development themed photo: dental model with a child’s toothbrush on a simple bathroom counter

-At 12, most kids are right in the thick of the permanent dentition stage.
+At 12, most kids are right in the thick of the blank" rel="noopener noreferrer">permanent dentition stage.
 The first and second molars are typically coming in or recently settled, the canines and premolars are usually wrapping up, and the mouth is essentially transitioning into its full adult set, minus the third molars.
 The Cleveland Clinic's eruption chart puts wisdom teeth at 17 to 21 years, which is still 5 to 9 years away for most 12-year-olds.
 That gap is not trivial.
 Third molars are the last teeth to both form and erupt, and the jaw itself is still growing at 12 in ways that will eventually determine whether there is even enough space for wisdom teeth to come through.

 It helps to understand what "growing" actually means here.
 A wisdom tooth forming inside the jaw bone is not the same as one erupting through the gum.
 Formation (the tooth taking shape in the jaw) can start well before eruption ever happens.
 So a 12-year-old might have wisdom tooth buds beginning to develop in the bone, which is completely normal, without those teeth being anywhere close to breaking through the gum line.
 What most people mean when they say wisdom teeth are "growing" is eruption: the tooth physically moving through the jawbone and gum into the mouth.